jvansch1/ycharts-wiki/Onboarding-for-New-Hires.md

 ### Week 2-3
 After getting your feet wet in the first week, you will get into our codebase and do some small tickets.
+- [ ] Continue working through the [required reading list](https://github.com/ycharts/ycharts/wiki/Required-Reading-List).
 - [ ] Meet with your manager and you will pick up your first pivotal ticket to work on.
 - [ ] Ask questions
-- [ ] Submit your first Pull Request by the end of the week 2
+- [ ] Submit your first Pull Request by the end of the week 2.

 ### Week 4
 You should start to feel a little more at home in your environment setup as well as our codebase.

 - [ ] Pick up a couple small tickets.
-- [ ] Meet with your manager to go over your first PR and ticket that you submitted in week 2/3
+- [ ] Meet with your manager to go over your first PR and ticket that you submitted in week 2/3.
-- [ ] Start reading a couple books from our list of educational resources
+- [ ] Start reading a couple books from our list of educational resources.
-- [ ] Finish and submit another pull request by end of the week 4
+- [ ] Finish and submit another pull request by end of the week 4.

 # 2nd Month
 As you get more and more comfortable with our codebase and our development process you will take on more responsibility as the months progress.

-- [ ] Fly co-polit on a weekly release [Deployment Process](https://github.com/ycharts/ycharts_systems/wiki/Deploy-and-Hotfix-%5BYCharts%5D)
+- [ ] Fly co-pilot on a weekly release [Deployment Process](https://github.com/ycharts/ycharts_systems/wiki/Deploy-and-Hotfix)
 - [ ] Perform a weekly release
 - [ ] Be on-call for one day a week (check out [the outline](https://github.com/ycharts/ycharts/wiki/Support-and-On-Call-Outline) for more details!)